7Dieg0/Assignment1--Research-Repository/README.md

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

 Never heard that before, I search it on Google, 'Timeboxing is an important concept in agile project management, it is a method of task and time management' .

-I think I will use it frequently.
+I think I will use it frequently in the future.

 ### On a a 0-5 scale, how confident are you with each of the assignments?